christianreiser/CarND-PID-Control-Project-master/README.md

 One last note here: regardless of the IDE used, every submitted project must still be compilable with cmake and make./

+# Reflections
+All of my values where chossen manually by trial and error.
+## P-Value effect and tuningprocess
+steers in proportion to the present CrossTrack Error (CTE).
+I coose a value of 0.75.
+A higher value leads to a higher amplitude in the oscillations.
+If the value is lowered the car is unable to manage the curves.

+## I-Value effect and tuningprocess
+The I-value steers according to the integral of CTE over the past time.
+It is used to reduce systematic bias like a misalignment of the wheels.
+Initially I thought I don't need it here, because it is a simulator where the wheels etc. are aligned perfectly.
+However with I=0 the car drove to far on the right and finally got of the road.
+A small value like 0.1 helps but a greater value like 1 showed better results. value

+## D-Value effect and tuningprocess
+The derivative value reduces overshooting (the amplitude).
+If the car has turned enough to reduce the CTE it countersteers.
+I chose a value of 0.1.
+A smaller value leads to oscillations with a greater amplitude.
+If the valure is to low, the amplitude is greater than the widh of the road and the car falls of.
+A higher value slowes the car down.
+After trying a lot of values, 0.1 seemed to be a good tradeoff.

+## Throttle
+Throttle is controlled according to the error.
+Initially its set to a value of 9.
+If the CTE is greater than 0.5 throttle is reduced to 3.5.
+If P_error-CTE is grater than 0.1 throttle is reduced to 1.
+If P_error-CTE is even grater than 0.2 throttle is -0.3, which means the car is actually breaking.